-In addition to article 2.3 of the Teaching and Examination regulation and the admission regulations laid down in the web brochure 'Colloquium Doctum', this article refers to the following admission regulation.
+In addition to article 2.3 of the Education and Examination Regulations and the admission regulations laid down in the web brochure 'Colloquium Doctum', this article refers to the following admission regulation.

 Dutch students:

 - Pre-university education: VWO (profile Economie & Maatschappij, Natuur & Gezondheid, Natuur & Techniek or Cultuur & Maatschappij); - HBO: hbo-propedeuse in a related field and sufficiently proven Mathematics and English.